-Hollywood is a land of sunshine dreams, glamorous red carpets, and the magic that happens when a great story lands in the right creative hands.
+Hollywood is a land of sunshine dreams, glamorous red carpets, and the magic that happens when a great story is nurtured along by the right creative hands.

 It’s also a place where brutal business decisions make and break careers — and where the bottom line can supersede artistic choices.